Sagadi: Sagadi Manor

 Sagadi Manor (Saggad) was first mentioned in written records in 1469.
-During its history, it has belonged to several different Baltic German families.
+During its history, it belonged to several different Baltic German families.
 A rococo-style manor house was built from 1749 to 1753, the plans for which have unusually been preserved.
-The von Fock family who owned the estate hired master builder Johan Nicolaus Vogel to construct the house.
-The building was rebuilt from 1793 to 1795 and acquired its present elegant, early classicist look at that time.
-Minor changes were made in 1894 under the guidance of architect Rudolf von Engelhardt.
+The von Fock family, which owned the estate, hired the master builder Johan Nicolaus Vogel to build the house.
+The building was rebuilt from 1793 to 1795 and acquired its present elegant early classicist look at that time.
+Minor changes were made in 1894 under the guidance of the architect Rudolf von Engelhardt.
 During most of the 20th century, the manor housed a school.
 It was renovated from 1977 to 1987.

 The manor house ensemble, complete with 20 outbuildings and a park, remains one of the most well-kept manor house complexes in Estonia.
 In the main house, numerous details, such as painted ceilings and carved wooden stairs, have been restored, and the main house is historically furnished.